History of the Ottawa Senators (since 1992): Emergence as playoff contenders

 In 2001–02, the Senators regular season points total dropped to 94 points, third in the Division, but the team did qualify for the playoffs.
 Jacques Martin stepped aside as head coach for the final two games to allow assistant coach Roger Neilson to record 1,000 games as head coach in the NHL.
 In the first round, they upset the Philadelphia Flyers in five games, limiting the Flyers' high-powered offence to just two goals for the franchise's second playoff series win.
 This led to a second round series with Toronto, the third-straight year the Senators had met the Maple Leafs in the "Battle of Ontario."
 The Maple Leafs won the series in a tense seven-game affair, despite the Senators leading the series 3–2 after five games.

 After the disappointing end to the season, there was speculation that front-office changes were coming.
 In the end, GM Marshall Johnston retired, but Martin and Mlakar were re-signed.
 John Muckler was hired on June 12, 2002, the Senators' sixth GM, and the first with previous experience as a general manager (with Buffalo).

 In 2002–03, off-ice problems dominated the headlines.
 The Senators filed for bankruptcy in January 2003, but continued regular season play after getting some emergency financing from the NHL.
 Despite the off-ice problems, Ottawa won the Presidents' Trophy, finishing with a franchise-record 113 points, making them the first Canadian team to win it since the Calgary Flames in 1989.
 This was also the highest finish by an Ottawa team in 77 years (since the original Senators finished first overall in 1926).
-In the 2003 playoffs, they defeated Yashin and his New York Islanders and the Philadelphia Flyers before coming within one game of making it into the Finals, falling to the eventual Stanley Cup champions, the New Jersey Devils.
+In the 2003 playoffs, they defeated Yashin and his New York Islanders and the Philadelphia Flyers before coming within one game of making it into the Final, falling to the eventual Stanley Cup champions, the New Jersey Devils.

 Bankruptcy and purchase by Eugene Melnyk

 The debt payments weighed heavily on the Senators.
 For several years, Bryden tried to reschedule the debt on the arena.
 There were various attempts at filing tax losses to write off the debt, all rejected by the Government of Canada.
 In 2002, Ogden went bankrupt.
 It had re-invented itself as Covanta Energy and failed not long after the Enron scandal broke out.
 This led to the Senators filing for bankruptcy on January 9, 2003, when it could not arrange financing to pay all it owed to Covanta, becoming due because of Covanta's bankruptcy.

-On August 26, 2003, the team and arena was purchased by Biovail chief executive officer (CEO) and Toronto St. Michael's Majors owner Eugene Melnyk, who had shown interest for several years in the team.
+On August 26, 2003, the team and arena was purchased by Biovail's chief executive officer (CEO) and Toronto St. Michael's Majors owner Eugene Melnyk, who had shown interest for several years in the team.
 The limited partnership between Terrace and the limited partners was dissolved and Covanta's creditors received the proceeds of the sale towards the money it was owed for the NHL franchise fee and the Palladium.